opentelekomcloud-infra/docs-next-charts/DEPLOYMENT.md

 ## Typesense

-### Set the environment suffix:
+### Set the environment suffix

 ```shell
 export DOCS_NEXT_ENVIRONMENT=preview
 ```

 > [!TIP]
-> You can skip this step if you are deploying the Helm Chart from Argo CD, as it can automatically create the namespaces for you based on your configuration parameters.
+> You can skip this step if you are deploying the Helm Chart from Argo CD, as it can automatically create the namespaces for you, based on your configuration parameters.

 ### Install the Helm Chart